amarnoorkaur/Assignment3/README.md

 Edit Distance | DP-5.
 (2011, July 6).
 GeeksforGeeks. https://www.geeksforgeeks.org/edit-distance-dp-5/

 Jurafsky, D., & Martin, J. (2020).
 Speech and Language Processing An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition Third Edition draft. https://web.stanford.edu/~jurafsky/slp3/ed3book.pdf

+Amarnoor's work:
+Amarnoor worked on:
+DNA scoring and alignment in Java language -->
+Global and Local alignment algorithms
+Dynamic scoring
+Decision making mechanism to choose which algorithm to use based on the difference in length.
+Traceback algorithm that extracts the optimal alignment Visualization to depict the alignment
+Execution time to measure the performance of algorithm

+References: